solskensoptimist/3.0/README.md

 Since we use redux store everywhere we should try and keep the use of local state in components to a minimal.
 It should of course be used where a component need to store a state that we should not have in redux.
 But we should not retrieve state from store and save it in a local component state.

+We use typescript and interfaces in our store.

 When we retrieve store state from a component (via mapStateToProps), we should always import it with a property name.
 I.E. do this:
 `const MapStateToProps = (state) => {
     return {